The Perfect Weekend Getaway To The Southern Highlands

 Where to Stay:

 The Dormie Housein Moss Vale.
 A historical house mixing old world charm with modern comforts – a great deal.
-Be sure to ask for a room overlooking the golf course as the views are stunning in the early morning when the mist hits the greens.
+Be sure to ask for a room overlooking the as the views are stunning in the early morning when the mist hits the greens.
 This hotel offers a restaurant on-site, but the hotel does not offer WiFi.
 Not a big deal if you are looking to escape though.

 Where to Eat: